-If you know your spring allergies are triggered by ragweed, a common culprit – then you should also avoid foods like:
+If you know your allergies are triggered by ragweed, a common culprit, then you should also avoid foods like:

 If your allergies are caused by grass pollen, then avoid these foods:

-Natural Healthy Concepts carries a great selection of natural allergy and sinus relief products to help you combat your symptoms, as well as supplements that are made from these sorts of foods and provide these nutrients.
-So for example, if you hate mushrooms but want to benefit from beta-glucan – you still can!
+Natural Healthy Concepts carries a great selection of natural seasonal support products to help you combat your symptoms, as well as supplements that are made from these sorts of foods and provide these nutrients.
+So for example, if you hate mushrooms but want to benefit from beta-glucan, you still can!